 - 1. Create a Door Group.
-See Editing a door [→ 247]. - Set the Interlock attribute for the required doors in the group.
-See Editing a door [→ 247]. - Configure a door output for door interlock operation.
+See Editing a door on page 280. - 2.
+Set the Interlock attribute for the required doors in the group.
+See Editing a door on page 280. - 3.
+Configure a door output for door interlock operation.
 This output becomes active for all the doors of the interlock group whenever a door belonging to the group is open, including the open door itself.
 This output could be connected, for example, to a red LED or light to indicate that the door could not be opened, and if inverted could be connected to a green LED or light.